Families Outside — Who We Are

 conduct of representatives of Families Outside.

-If you are unhappy about any aspect of our work, please bring this to our attention by post, email or telephone 0131 557 9800.
+If you are unhappy about any aspect of our work, please let us know by post, email or telephone 0131 557 9800.

 We will try to resolve the matter informally within 3 working days.
 If this is not possible we will inform you of the reason for this and advise that you are welcome to take matters further.
 A full copy of our formal complaints procedure is available upon request.